-Vienna sings Black Roots Music, a mixture of spirituals, work songs, and prison songs that preceded jazz, blues and gospel — and celebrates the often-overlooked contributions of women.
-She learned music from the Black Ladies of her youth, including her fearsome great grandmother who played guitar to country singer Minnie Pearl on Saturday night radio but only proper Pentecostal chords in church on Sunday.
+Vienna learned music from the Black Ladies of her youth, including her fearsome great grandmother who played guitar to country singer Minnie Pearl on Saturday night radio but only proper Pentecostal chords in church on Sunday.
 Vienna also sang in the choir at her family’s AME church, and attended her godmother’s Baptist church.
-On her Alabama grandmother’s 125 acre working farm, she listened to gospel and country on the radio and joined in the Sunday church services an hour’s drive away down a dusty road, where singing was often accompanied only by the hand clapping and shouting of its fervent members.
+At her Alabama grandmother’s 125 acre working farm, she listened to gospel and country on the radio and joined in the Sunday church services an hour’s drive away down a dusty road, where singing was often accompanied only by the hand clapping and shouting of its fervent members.
 She later formalized her study of early African American music and culture at Yale University, where she received a BA in African American Studies.

-“Folk First” was a stunning success at its Harlem Arts Festival debut and at NYC’s Living Room, the Kickin’ Country Music Festival, the Newark Museum, The Cooperage, RiverCulture and other venues including libraries and school settings.
-Vienna has worked with such musicians as: fiddle player Henrique Prince, founder of the Ebony Hillbillies, one of the last Black string bands in the US; internationally renowned drummer and washboardist, Newman Taylor Baker; Charles Burnham; Hilliard Greene; Nioka Workman; Leon Thomas; Olu Dara; and Keith Johnston.
+“Folk First” debuted at the Harlem Arts Festival and at NYC’s Living Room, the Kickin’ Country Music Festival, the Newark Museum, The Cooperage, RiverCulture and other venues including libraries and school settings.
+Vienna has worked with such musicians as: Bass Player Stanley Banks ( George Benson), fiddle player Henrique Prince, founder of the Ebony Hillbillies, one of the last Black string bands in the US; internationally renowned drummer and washboardist, Newman Taylor Baker; Charles Burnham; Hilliard Greene; Nioka Workman; Leon Thomas; Olu Dara; and Keith Johnston.

 Vienna wrote and starred in Singin Wid A Sword In Ma Han, a musical docudrama about a family escaping slavery, which features rare spirituals and won the International NYC Fringe Festival’s Audience Favorite Award.
 Singin’s other venues include the Goodrich Underground Railroad Museum, Harlem’s Schomburg Center for Research in Black Culture, Newark Museum, Medgar Evers College CUNY and the West Harlem Library Series.
 She also produced a CD of spirituals with Newman Taylor Baker and performed selections at the Schomburg’s Emancipation Proclamation event.